Father absence: Presence of a stepfather

-In light of certain research, father absence can be disadvantageous; certain evidence suggests stepfather presence does not reduce these disadvantages but in fact has a worsening effect on such issues.
+In light of certain research, father absence can be disadvantageous; certain evidence suggests stepfather presence does not reduce these disadvantages but in fact, has a worsening effect on such issues.
 For example, the Cinderella effect, which refers to the observation that stepchildren are at a dramatically increased risk of physical abuse and homicide than children living with their biological parents.
 Although researchers have found a negative relationship between stepmothers and food expenditure, this effect is not observed with stepfathers and their stepchildren.
 Ellis and Garber (2000) and Ellis (2004) suggest that stepfather presence is a better predictor of age of menarche than father absence, as it indicates lower quality paternal investment.
-In accordance with their findings, results show that girls raised in families with stepfathers exhibit a significantly earlier age of menarche than girls raised without stepfathers.
+According to their findings, girls raised in families with stepfathers exhibit a significantly earlier age of menarche than girls raised without stepfathers.

-Relative to other groups, children with a constantly absent biological father but a stepfather present reported more frequent incidences of sexual intercourse, as well as an earlier onset of sexual behaviour.
-The mean age of children with their biological father-absent or partially absent is approximately 15.
+Relative to other groups, children with a constantly absent biological father but a stepfather present reported more frequent incidences of sexual intercourse, as well as an earlier onset of sexual behavior.
+The mean age of children with their biological father absent or partially absent is approximately 15.
 A higher percentage of children with a constantly absent biological father reported having sexual intercourse than those in the partially absent group.
 Those with a stepfather present and those with a biological father always absent have the earliest first-time experiences of sexual intercourse at on average 15.11 years old, whereas children without a stepfather or their biological father partially absent at the age of 15.38 experience their first encounter of sexual intercourse.
-The effect of having a partially absent biological father with stepfather absence and the effect of both stepfather or biological father absence is the same.
+The effect of having a partially absent biological father with a stepfather absence and the effect of both stepfather or biological father's absence is the same.
 This study indicated that the presence of a stepfather is not compensating for the disadvantages of a biological father being absent.
 In some situations, it can cause an even bigger negative effect on children.

 No agreement upon effective client treatment

-Choice of effective treatment can be greatly varied and thus can be affected by many factors such as age, one's ability to understand and deal with emotionally heavy material, family members involvement and the family and child's priorities and needs.
+Choice of effective treatment can be greatly varied and thus can be affected by many factors such as age, one's ability to understand and deal with emotionally heavy material, family member involvement, and the family and child's priorities and needs.
 In treating some of the negative effects that young girls may have, transference to a male therapist could help facilitate the opportunity to fill any emotional void created through father absence.
 On the other hand, simply through the existence of a connection with a consistent and empathetic adult can provide some paternal function, regardless of gender.